November 24, 2015 | 4min read

 Introduction to Single Activity Applications

-Since the creation of the ‘Fragment’ class many Android developers, including me, started asking when to use Activity and when to use Fragments.
-Android documentation says that Activity is for “a single, focused thing that the user can do”, but what does it mean?
+Since the creation of the ‘Fragment’ class many developers, including me, started asking when to use Android Single Activity and when to use Fragments.
+Android documentation says that Activity is for “a single, focused thing that the user can do” with an app, but what does it mean?
 It looks like this is kind of outdated.
 Today’s applications, even Google ones (like Gmail), contain side menus or detail views as Fragments (like the e-mail details page in Gmail) which gives more than a “single, focused thing”.

 So the question is, why not make an application that contains only one Activity and many Fragments?
 It looks like it may give a lot of advantages:

 - Toolbar configuration and view in one place

 - greater control when changing content (with Activity we have to rely on the Android Framework)

 - lower memory footprint (previous Activities with views exist in stack, which can cause an out-of-memory exception in endless navigation applications)